natemccurdy/puppet-pe_install_ps1/README.md

 ## Setup

+### Step 1: Add the Windows pe_repo platform to your Puppet Masters

-__This module only makes an `install.ps1` script on your Puppet Masters.
-The `pe_repo::platform::windows_x86_64` class must be added to the masters in conjunction with this module to stage the puppet-agent MSI installer.__
+This module only creates an `install.ps1` script.
+Use the `pe_repo` module that comes with Puppet Enterprise to stage the MSI puppet-agent installer before trying to use the `install.ps1` script.

-If using the Enterprise Console, add the `pe_repo::platform::windows_x86_64` class to the `PE Master` node group.
+In the Enterprise Console, add the `pe_repo::platform::windows_x86_64` class to the `PE Master` node group.

-## Usage
+### Step 2: Download this module and classify your Puppet Masters with `ps_install_ps1`

+Either download this module with `puppet module install natemccurdy-ps_install_ps1` or add it to your Puppetfile and deploy r10k/code_manager.

-Simply add the `ps_install_ps1` class to your Puppet Masters:
+Then, add the `ps_install_ps1` class to your Puppet Masters and trigger a puppet agent run:

 ```puppet
 include ::pe_install_ps1
 ```

-By default, the value of `$::settings::server` will be used as the MSI Host, server, and ca parameters.
+## Usage

 ### Windows Agent Install Process

-Install the puppet-agent package on Windows nodes by running the following command from an Administrator Command Prompt window:
+To execute the PowerShell-based installer on a Windows node, use one of the following methods.

+#### From an administrative Command Prompt window

 ```cmd
 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "[Net.ServicePointManager]::ServerCertificateValidationCallback = {$true}; (iex ((new-object net.webclient).DownloadString('https://<FQDN_OF_PUPPET_MASTER>:8140/packages/current/install.ps1')))"
 ```

-To install the puppet-agent package using Powershell, open an administrative PowerShell window and run the following command:
+#### From an administrative PowerShell window

 ```powershell
 [Net.ServicePointManager]::ServerCertificateValidationCallback = {$true}; (iex ((new-object net.webclient).DownloadString('https://FQDN_OF_PUPPET_MASTER>:8140/packages/current/install.ps1')))